waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## VI.
 Critical Self-Corrections
 - **CRITICAL SELF-CORRECTION (T28681):** Hallucinated that Silph Co.
 5F was fully explored.
 There were 6 reachable unseen tiles.
 I MUST return to Silph Co.
 5F and explore it completely after healing.
 This is a top priority.
 - **CRITICAL SELF-CORRECTION (T28728):** Experienced a major hallucination loop, misidentifying my location for multiple turns.
 I must be more rigorous in checking Game State Information against my assumptions.

-- `post_battle_agent`: A workflow agent to automate post-battle tasks.
-It would call `encounter_tracker_agent` for wild battles and `define_map_marker` for trainer battles.

-- **Silph Co.
-5F Gate Mechanic:** Gates on this floor are not locked by a key but are triggered by movement.
-A gate at (7,6) opened after walking on the northern part of the floor.
-This suggests positional triggers are part of the puzzle.

-- **Silph Co.
-5F Gate Mechanic (Update):** A gate at (7,7) opened after walking south in the main room.
-This further confirms positional triggers.